Myles Gaskin Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Recent Performances

-- In last week's outing against the Jaguars, Gaskin carried the ball five times for nine yards.
+- Gaskin put together a nine-yard rushing performance in last week's matchup with the Jaguars, carrying the ball five times.

-- Gaskin has put up 37 rushing yards on 12 carries (12.3 yards per game) with zero touchdowns over his last three outings.
+- Gaskin has rushed for 37 yards on 12 carries (12.3 yards per game) during his last three games.

 Gaskin's Miami Teammates